cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 instantiations.
 For each group, we specify the HashToGroup and Serialize functionalities.
 The Deserialize functionality is the inverse of the corresponding Serialize functionality.

-We only provide ciphersuites in the EC setting as these provide the most efficient way of instantiating the OPRF.
+We only provide ciphersuites in the elliptic curve setting as these provide an  efficient way of instantiating the OPRF.
 Our instantiation includes considerations for providing the DLEQ proofs that make the instantiation a VOPRF.
 Supporting OPRF operations alone can be allowed by simply dropping the relevant components.